Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 With Perfect Gym's business intelligence module powered by machine learning, you can understand which members are likely to leave your club and which members are likely to stay.

-The likelihood a member with leave is shown as a percentage.
-The higher the percentage, the more likely they are to leave and the lower it is means they're more likely to stay.
+The likelihood of a member leaving is shown as a percentage.
+The higher the percentage, the more likely they are to leave and the lower means they're more likely to stay.

 However, when you have members that are less likely to leave, then you know they're your best performing members and you should acquire more like them.

-What you can do is export the data of your best members and then use their email address in lookalike campaigns on Facebook or Google Display Network.
+What you can do is export the data of your best members and then use their email addresses in lookalike fitness marketing promotion on Facebook or Google Display Network.

-While it’s always a good practice for gyms to do content marketing, you should be aware that in the world of search engine marketing for fitness brands, fitness related keywords are extremely competitive.
+While it’s always a good practice for gyms to do content marketing, you should be aware that in the world of search engine marketing for fitness brands and the fitness industry, fitness-related keywords are extremely competitive.

 And they should be.
 Ranking for a keyword like “how to do a pushup” isn’t going to bring you a lot of targeted results as people coming to your website for that keyword 99% of the time won’t be local users.